fullon-labs/flon-core/docs/01_node/02_usage/00_node-options.md

 ## Plugin-specific Options

-Plugin-specific options control the behavior of the fonod plugins.
+Plugin-specific options control the behavior of the funod plugins.
 Every plugin-specific option has a unique name, so it can be specified in any order within the command line or `config.ini` file.
 When specifying one or more plugin-specific option(s), the applicable plugin(s) must also be enabled using the `--plugin` option or else the corresponding option(s) will be ignored.

 For more information on each plugin-specific option, just visit the [Plugins](../03_plugins/index.md) section.